DavesCodeMusings/irc2Frotz/README.txt

 Once you have the client set up to attach to your IRC server, join the #<game>
 channel.
 The actual name of the channel is the story file minus the extension.
-So running sample.z8 creates a channel called #sample.
-This way you can easily run multiple games, each on its own channel.
+So running Game.z8 creates a channel called #Game.
+This way you can easily run multiple games, each on its own channel, named after its z-file.

-Anytime someone new joins, irc2Frotz.js will issue the "look" command to dfrotz so new players can get their bearings.
+Anytime someone new joins, irc2Frotz.js will automatically issue the "look" command to dfrotz so new players can get their bearings.

 *** You may need to adjust fakelag on your IRC server.
 IRC servers sometimes have a feature to slow down the output of any user who is sending mass content.
 The replies from dfrotz invariably run up against this rule.
 If you see responses suddenly slow to a crawl, check your IRC configuration for fakelag.
-In inspirc.conf it's called commandrate.
+In inspirc.conf it's a setting called commandrate.

 *** Keeping irc2Frotz running.
-There is no provision within irc2Frotz.js to run as a daemon precess.
-The usual methods of sending stdout to a file and putting it in the background will work.
-For example: node irc2Frotz.js ZORK1.DAT > zork1.log &
+There is a shell script called startgame that will take the name of a z-file and do all the work of firing it up, putting it in the background, and sending log messages to a similarly named file (the z-file name with a .log extension.)

+The manual equivalent is "node irc2Frotz.js ZORK1.DAT > ZORK1.DAT.log &

 *** In case things go badly.
 irc2Frotz.js has a setting for debug.
 Normally, it is set to false and output